mollygilbert389/react-ts/README.md

     * footer
 10. Clean up code
 11. figure out values questions
+12. create another empty environment
+13. Add a component
+14. ensured zoom will share screen for work computer

 Subtasks:
 * check out what rest is in hasura -> you can create endpoints in hasura that use graphql to call

 WEDNESDAY TO-DO:
-1. code rate limiter
-2. Code (Morning)
-3. Add a component
-4. Review algo solutions
+1. Review algo solutions
-5. Practice JS questions
+2. Practice JS questions
-6. Watch a whiteboarding youtube
+3. Watch a whiteboarding youtube
-7. Review values and update - check with Lukasz on the values
+4. Review values and update - check with Lukasz on the values
-8. create another empty environment

 THURSDAY TO DO:
 1. make sure environment is running as it should